canincarlos/LastCatStanding/README.md

 1) Decorator tags are "meaningless" i.e. `<h1 class="text-2xl">` and `<h3 class="text-4xl">` are both mechanically accceptable tags and attributes.
 2) You will need to create your own `button` classes, as well as classes for alerts and messages; Tailwind does not provide these out of the box.

-There is another glitch that I've noticed with Bootstap as well; sometimes when setting parameters for varying screensizes, the setting will not display correctly, even though the code is written correctly. *More on this later.*
+There is another glitch that I've noticed with Bootstap, and Tailwind as well; sometimes when setting parameters for varying screensizes, the setting will not display correctly, even though the code is written correctly. *More on this later.*

 Now for **what I don't like about Bootstrap** ...
 I've been using it since it was released ... and it feels clunky now (it feels like Legos, and I want Technics!).
 The buttons and designs are wonderful, the aesthetic is pleasing, and the implementation is often fairly straight-forward.
 It's the centering of objects that always frustrates me; and exactly why I've been leaning more on Tailwind lately.